Buying at Auction

 Collection, Delivery and Shipping

 Once you have paid for your purchases, you will be given two receipted invoices.
 One is for you to keep, and one will need to be handed to a porter at the Collection Point.
 He or she will then release your lots for you.
-The Auction Centre is also open for collections on the Monday and Tuesday immediately after each sale from 9am to 5pm.
+The Auction Centre is open on weekdays from 9am to 5pm.
 Please always remember that the lots purchased are at your own risk from the fall of the hammer, and it is therefore in your own interests to remove your purchases as soon as possible.

 We operate a local delivery service employing our own transport and porters (small charge applies), and we also have an in-house packaging department which ships goods anywhere in the UK or abroad.